Semiparametric Identification and Fisher Information: Introduction

 The question of whether irregular identification holds or not, and if so, to what degree, is still of first-order importance, because with irregular identification all estimation methods, including rate-adaptive methods, are expected to be sensitive to the (unknown) data generating process.
 This paper demonstrates that the strength of this sensitivity, and thus the quality of identification, can be measured by the Fisher information or the generalizations proposed herein.

 The rest of the paper is organized as follows.
-After a literature review, Section \ref{Setting} sets the statistical framework and presents three examples that will be used throughout the paper.
-Section \ref{Linear} characterizes identification in linear models and introduces the generalized Fisher information.
+After a literature review, Section \ref{Setting} sets the statistical framework and introduces three examples that will be used throughout the paper.
+Section \ref{Linear} characterizes identification in linear models and defines the generalized Fisher information.
 Section \ref{SemiparametricModels} analyzes semiparametric models.
-Section \ref{Examplesdetail} studies three examples in detail: the nonparametric unemployment duration model of Alvarez et al. (2016), the random effects multinomial Logit, and the consumption-based Euler equation with measurement error.
+Section \ref{Examplesdetail} studies three examples in detail: the nonparametric unemployment duration model of Alvarez et al. (2016), the median WTP, and the consumption-based Euler equation with measurement error.
 Section \ref{Conclusions} concludes.
-An Appendix contains proofs of the main results, and a Supplemental Appendix includes further discussion on identification conditions for linear and nonlinear models, as well as two more examples.
+An Appendix contains proofs of the main results, and a Supplemental Appendix includes further discussion on identification conditions for linear and nonlinear models.